Peter

 guest gap grat gap

-on the media image of Wales.
-Somehow, he has gone from rural Wales
+a commentary on the media image of Wales.
+Somehow, he has gone from

-through sound poetry to cultural comment and personal stories.
+rural Wales through sound poetry to cultural comment and personal

 The surprising thing about this collection is that despite the strangeness